-Using another analogy to employment discrimination, Columbia demonstrates a disdain for men's issues and a diminished opinion of males concerned with those issues, Col. Memo. pp. 2, 9, 21, which is evidence of a discriminatory attitude toward men.
+Using another analogy to employment discrimination, Columbia demonstrates a disdain for men's issues and a diminished opinion of males concerned with those issues.
+It calls the Complaint a "parody" and "semi-facetious", Col. Memo. pp. 2, 21, which evinces a discriminatory attitude toward men because Columbia would never dare say that about females suing over female issues.
 See Lynn v.
 Regents of Univ. of Cal., 656 F.2d 1337, 1343 (9th Cir.
-1981).
-The existence of a discriminatory attitude tends to establish that it is more likely than not that Columbia's conduct is based on an impermissible criterion, and therefore tends to establish the class members' prima facie case.